StarTimes Sports: StarTimes World Football

 StarTimes World Football is a football only channel.

 It is the home of the Bundesliga on StarTimes, but also airs Ligue 1, Serie A, FIFA World Cup, UEFA Nations League, FIFA World Cup qualifiers, International Champions Cup, FIFA Club World Cup, UEFA Europa League, FA Cup, Copa del Rey, Coppa Italia, Taça da Liga, Taça de Portugal, and J1 League (only on StarTimes presents J1 League).

 StarTimes Beta Sports

 Catch up with Nigeria Premier Football League other sport and NBA Basketball and Extreme Sports.

 StarTimes Sports Mania

 The Sports channel has Portuguese contents with all mix Sports and local Football Moçambola League of Mozambique.

 StarTimes Adepa

-The Sports channel has Ghanian local sports content.
+The Sports channel has Ghanaian local sports content.
 It mainly serves as the primary channel for the Ghana Premier League.